karlmdavis/justdavis-karl/content/blog/drafts/2015-06-14-rebuilding_trust_in_software_project_estimation.md

 The most important thing for coders, project managers, executives, etc. to understand and agree on is that estimates are uncertain.
 They're hard.
 The world is an unpredictable place and we all have to cope with that.
 Here are a couple of facts that everyone involved in requesting, producing, or relying on software project estimates should be familiar with:

 1. There is no hard evidence yet that engineers' 90% confidence effort prediction intervals will be correct more than 60-70% of the time. <a id="ref-1-source"><sup>[[1]](#ref-1-target)</sup></a>
+    * This indicates that many estimates have overly optimistic worst-case estimates for many tasks and fail to account for some tasks completely.
 2. Software projects are usually underestimated, and the overrun is on average around 30%. <a id="ref-2-source"><sup>[[2]](#ref-2-target)</sup></a>
+    * There are two components here: individual tasks that are underestimated and tasks that never make it into the estimate to begin with.

 So... estimates are useful, but have definite limitations.
 Remember: estimates are not the same as commitments.
 Your project management and business processes have to account for reality.
 That's only a problem if you try to pretend that it isn't.